Cliffs Natural Resources

 Revenue and EBITDA contribution

-An operations overview reveals that iron ore accounts for most of Cliffs’s production and earnings.
-In 3Q14, iron ore contributed 87% of the company’s total sales value.
+In 4Q14, iron ore contributed 90% of the company’s total sales value.
 The rest of its total sales were from coal.

-The company’s earnings before interest, tax, depreciation, and amortization (or EBITDA) contribution from iron ore is still higher.
-It’s close to 90% of the total.
-Coal contributes the rest.
-Out of its iron ore subdivisions, U.S. Iron Ore production is the key driver of the company’s EBITDA.
+The company’s EBITDA (earnings before interest, taxes, depreciation, and amortization) from iron ore is still higher.
+Out of its iron ore subdivisions, USIO production is the key driver of the company’s EBITDA.

-More than 50% of Cliffs’s sales are linked to the benchmark price.
-The benchmark price is 62% of cost and freight (or CFR) in China.
-Meanwhile, the remainder of sales is more stable, contributed by the U.S. Iron Ore segment.
+More than 50% of Cliffs’ sales is linked to the benchmark price.
+The benchmark price is 62% of cost and freight (CFR) in China.
+Meanwhile, the remainder of the sales, contributed by the USIO segment, are more stable.
 Long-term contracts make it much more predictable.

-Cliffs’s key driver, as for any other iron ore and metallurgical coal company, is global demand for the raw materials used to make steel.
+Cliffs Natural Resources’ (CLF) key driver is global demand for the raw materials used to make steel.
+This is also the driver for any other iron ore and metallurgical coal company.
 Much of this demand comes from emerging and developed economies.
-China and the United States are Cliffs’s two key markets.
+The United States and China are Cliffs’ two key markets.

-The company’s main competitors operate in mostly the seaborne market and include BHP Billiton Limited (BHP), Rio Tinto plc (RIO) in Australia, and Vale SA (VALE) in Brazil.
-Cliffs makes up 4.63% of the SPDR S&P Metals & Mining ETF (XME), which provides broad exposure to the iron ore industry.
+Other companies in the industry operate in mostly the seaborne market.
+These companies include BHP Billiton (BHP) and Rio Tinto (RIO) in Australia.
+It also includes Vale S.A.
+(VALE) in Brazil.
+Cliffs makes up 2.9% of the SPDR S&P Metals & Mining ETF (XME).
+XME provides a broad exposure to the iron ore industry.